 SES officers also have access to airline lounge membership, mobile phones, and some home office facilities.

-The Inspector-General of Taxation has his remuneration package determined by the Remuneration Tribunal.
+The IGT has his remuneration package determined by the Remuneration Tribunal.

 Remuneration of non-SES staff

-The Inspector-General may provide alternative remuneration arrangements in specific circumstances.
+The IGT may provide alternative remuneration arrangements in specific circumstances.

-The Inspector-General of Taxation has adopted Treasury procurement policies and utilises services under a service level agreement.
+The Office of the IGT has adopted Treasury procurement policies and utilises services under a service level agreement.
 For example, all IT procurement is undertaken by the Treasury IT Procurement Unit.
-These policies and procedures are consistent with the Inspector-General’s Chief Executive Instructions and the Commonwealth Procurement Guidelines.
+These policies and procedures are consistent with the Office of the IGT's CEI and the Commonwealth Procurement Guidelines.

-To maintain procurement expertise and procedural compliance with the guidelines, all internal procurement documentation is available to staff of the Inspector-General on the Treasury intranet.
+To maintain procurement expertise and procedural compliance with the guidelines, all internal procurement documentation is available to the Office of the IGT's staff on the Treasury intranet.

 Treasury regularly updates the intranet site to incorporate contemporary procurement practice such as the Better Practice Principles outlined in ANAO reports, Engagement of Consultants, Senate Order of June 2002 (February 2003), and the use of confidentiality provisions in Commonwealth contracts.

-The Treasury, for and on behalf of the Inspector-General, manages both current and non-current assets in accordance with the guidelines set out in the Inspector-General’s Chief Executive Instructions and Australian Accounting Standards.
+The Treasury, for and on behalf of the Office of the IGT, manages both current and non-current assets in accordance with the guidelines set out in the IGT's CEI and the Australian Accounting Standards.

-Consistent with the Chief Executive Instructions and the Commonwealth Procurement Guidelines, the Office of the Inspector-General engages consultants and contractors on the basis of:
+Consistent with the CEI and the Commonwealth Procurement Guidelines, the Office of the IGT engages consultants and contractors on the basis of:

 - value for money;